 Pajaki (pah-yonk-ee) are traditional Polish chandeliers made from rye straw and paper.
 Their history dates back to the mid-18th century.

 Suspended from a ceiling in a main room, amongst colourful paper cut-outs, paintings and paper flowers they became a popular decoration in Polish village houses.
-Made by country women as decorations for their homes especially for Christmas, Easter, as well as for weddings and christenings.
-They were a symbol of harvest and happiness in New Year.
+Made by country women as decorations for their homes especially for Christmas, Easter, weddings and christenings; they are a symbol of harvest and happiness in New Year.

 Originally made from materials available during winter like peas, beans, thread, feathers or yarn and from the late 19th century straw was decorated with different varieties of paper flowers and ribbons.